AZIZEM81/what-happens-when/README.rst

 What happens when...
 ====================

+What Happens When You Type google.com Into Your Browser and Press Enter?

+DNS Request:
+When you enter "google.com", your browser initiates a DNS lookup.
+This process involves multiple steps:

+Check browser cache
+Check OS cache
+Query local DNS resolver
+If not found, the query goes through a hierarchy:

+Root DNS servers
+Top-level domain (.com) servers
+Authoritative DNS servers for google.com
+This hierarchical system ensures efficient and distributed domain name resolution.

+TCP/IP:
+Once the IP is obtained, your browser establishes a TCP connection.
+This involves:

+Three-way handshake (SYN, SYN-ACK, ACK)
+The connection is typically made to port 80 (HTTP) or 443 (HTTPS)

+Firewall:
+As the request travels, it passes through firewalls on both client and server sides:

+Client-side firewalls check outgoing requests Server-side firewalls inspect incoming traffic Firewalls use predefined rules to allow or block packets based on source, destination, and port numbers

+HTTPS/SSL:
+For secure connections, HTTPS is used:

+Client and server perform a TLS handshake
+This involves certificate verification and key exchange Subsequent communication is encrypted using agreed-upon symmetric keys This protects against eavesdropping and man-in-the-middle attacks

+Load Balancer:
+Large websites like Google use load balancers to distribute traffic:

+Incoming requests are distributed across multiple servers Various algorithms can be used (e.g., round-robin, least connections) This ensures high availability and optimal resource utilization

+Web Server:
+The web server processes the HTTP request:

+Parses the request headers and body
+Retrieves requested resources (HTML, images, etc.)
+Generates appropriate HTTP response headers
+Sends the response back to the client

+Application Server:
+For dynamic content, an application server may be involved:

+Executes server-side scripts (e.g., PHP, Python, Java) Processes business logic
+Generates dynamic HTML content

+Database:
+Many web applications interact with databases:

+Application servers query databases for dynamic content Database management systems (e.g., MySQL, PostgreSQL) process these queries Results are sent back to the application server Caching mechanisms may be used to improve performance

 This repository is an attempt to answer the age-old interview question "What happens when you type google.com into your browser's address box and press enter?"